solmazsm/Distance-Aware-Pruned-Graph/README.md

 ## Introduction

-This repository provides the source code for **DAPG**, a novel graph-based Approximate Nearest Neighbor (ANN) indexing system introduced in the paper:
+This repository provides the source code for **DAPG**, a novel graph-based Approximate Nearest Neighbor (ANN) indexing system introduced in the paper.
-DAPG integrates a **Distance-Aware Pruning (DAP)** mechanism into proximity graph construction, enabling efficient ANN search with reduced edge redundancy and improved recall.
-It adapts pruning thresholds based on **local geometric statistics**, producing sparse yet high-quality graphs.

 ---